 Employees need not constantly update and refresh their training on an annual basis.
 Only certain scenarios make it vital for them to refresh their knowledge and receive further training.
 Your workplace may conduct follow-up training in the event that:

 - The employee has been unable to apply his previous training properly and has inadequate knowledge.

 - The frequency is about to come to an end.

 OSHA Training Institutes

 OSHA training institutes are educational institutes that aim to provide all employees of an organization with sound knowledge of occupational safety.
 These centers conduct various seminars and lectures relating to health and safety methods and guidelines.
 Moreover, they also offer outreach courses to make the process easier for the employees.
-The outreach program, however, is totally voluntary and is not a requirement by OSHA, yet it does provide basic information about workplace hazards.
-The overview of these outreach programs consists of employees being able to recognize, avoid, reduce and prevent hazards along with educating them about their own rights, how to file certain complaints as well as the responsibilities of the employer.
+However, the outreach program is voluntary and not required by OSHA, yet it provides basic information about workplace hazards.
+The overview of these outreach programs consists of employees being able to recognize, avoid, reduce, and prevent hazards along with educating them about their own rights, how to file certain complaints as well as the responsibilities of the employer.

-Even though certain states and organizations may require extensive knowledge it is not required by OSHA and therefore none of these courses is counted as a certification.
-Hence, OSHA training is extremely important for all employees to be it part-time, full-time, or even night shift workers across all industries such as construction and agriculture amongst others.
+Even though certain states and organizations may require extensive knowledge, it is not required by OSHA, and therefore, none of these courses is counted as an Online OSHA certification.
+Hence, OSHA training is extremely important for all employees, be it part-time, full-time, or even night shift workers across all industries, such as construction and agriculture.
 This training gives them the knowledge they need in order to safeguard themselves and their work environments.
-If you want to train your employees and workers you can visit and check out the OSHA outreach courses that we offer.
+If you want to train your employees and workers, visit and check out our OSHA outreach courses.
 Depending on which one is most suitable for you, you can select it.

 The duration of the training can vary from half a day to several weeks.
 The training is also paid for by the employers on behalf of the workers.
-After the training is completed you will receive a DOL card or certificate stating you have completed all necessary requirements.
+After the training, you will receive a DOL card or certificate stating you have completed all necessary requirements.